JackCuthbert/slack-fm/readme.md

 ## Introduction

-**Slack-fm** is a tiny self-hosted service that automatically update your Slack status from your Last.fm profile.
+**Slack-fm** is a tiny self-hosted service that automatically updates your Slack status from your Last.fm profile.

 1. Updates Slack status when something is playing